Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 - Fold up the ends of the towel around the cabbage and twist over your sink.

 - Squeeze out as much water as you can (but be careful not to rip the towel).
-Afterwards, the cabbage should weigh very roughly 500g.
+Afterwards, the cabbage should weigh very roughly 350g per serving.

 Prepare the batter (2nd stage)